Utah Tax Guide

 Utah state tax: Overview

 Utah has a flat-rate income tax system.
-But retirees can get stung by the Beehive State's income tax, since Utah is one of 11 states that tax Social Security benefits.
+But retirees can get stung by the Beehive State's income tax since Utah is one of the few states that still tax Social Security benefits.

 Subscribe to Kiplinger’s Personal Finance